kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 This solved my issue.
 But I was curious about the why part.
 Then I looked into the documentation of axios, and it starts with the tagline:

 > axios: Promise based HTTP client for the browser and node.js.
+It was not knowing axios used promises which caused me the issue.

 ### What are Promises?